bmaunde/guidelines/connector-integration-guide.md

 N/A

 ## Target Audience
 This document is meant for technical experts who intend to integrate systems using the Connector.
-It provides information on where to send requests, how to create the request, and what to expect in terms of the response.
-It also provides information on what is currently supported by the current version of the Connector.

 ## Overview

-The Consnet Connector is a middleware-as-a-service environment where any supported systems can be integrated.

-Use cases for Consnet Connector include, but are not limited to:
+The Consnet Connector is a middleware-as-a-service environment that allows for the integration of Use cases for Consnet Connector include, but are not limited to:

 - Transfer of master data to another system for persistence